SPARK

 SPARK at a Glance

-Class is held on select Tuesdays with approximately 10 class days per quarter.
+Class is held on select Tuesdays with approximately 9 to 12 class days per quarter.

 Directed lessons and group projects: